ziyangli/c_uart_interface_example/README.md

 This is a simple MAVLink to UART interface example for *nix systems that can allow communication between Pixhawk and an offboard computer.

-This example will recieve one MAVlink message and send one MAVlink message.
+This example will recieve one MAVlink message and send a few MAVlink messages.

+It is a barebones example, a more complete implementation of the offboard interface is available in the object branch.

 Building